juanjomarcruz/FDA_Orange_Book_Project/README.md

 In this Healthcare Data Analysis Project, I've analyzed a dataset from the **FDA Orange Book**, a database published by the U.S. Food and Drug Administration (FDA) which provides information on FDA-approved drug products, therapeutic equivalences between innovators & generic drugs, patents & market exclusivities.

-The analysis has focused on gaining insights on **Patents and Exclusivities**...Which has been the patent submission trend over the last years?
+The analysis has focused on gaining insights on **Patents and Exclusivities**: Which has been the patent submission trend over the last years?
 Which are the firms holding the highest number of patents?
 Which exclusivities are typically granted together?

 Addresing these kind of questions is crucial to have a more deep understading of current drug competition in the US market and regulatory incentives granted by the FDA to foster drug development and accessibility.